Skip to content

 """

-hessian(x, xi=None, yi=None) abstractmethod
+hessian(x, state, training_data) abstractmethod

 Evaluate the Hessian at points x using the interpolator.